-Tulip Time festival to try again to break wooden shoe dancing record
+Tulip Time fest to try again to break dancing record

 Holland — The Tulip Time festival in the city of Holland is trying again to break a record for dancing in wooden shoes after an attempt last year fell short.